swiftlang/sourcekit-lsp/Documentation/Jump to Definition.md

    via `workspace/getReferenceDocument` to display its content.
 The client scrolls to `range` from the definition response — `symbolPosition` is not used here since the position is already known from step 1.
+3. **Open notification** — once the client opens the tab it sends `textDocument/didOpen`, which increments the ref count in `GeneratedInterfaceManager`.
+This keeps the interface open in sourcekitd as long as the tab is open.
+4. **Close notification** — when the client closes the tab it sends `textDocument/didClose`, which decrements the ref count.
+When the ref count reaches zero the interface is eligible for eviction from the cache and will eventually be closed in sourcekitd.

 ## Server-Side Flow